 The government proposals are intended to reform what is perceived to be a failed system of financial services regulation which the government believes contributed to the financial crisis.
 The powers available to the emerging regulators to prosecute financial crime are not likely to differ significantly from those currently available to the FSA.
 However, we shall have to wait to see how the proposed restructuring of the regulator and the departure of individuals such as Margaret Cole will impact specifically upon the progress the FSA has already made in establishing the policies and tools necessary to operate as an effective prosecutor of financial crime.

 Corker Binning is a law firm specialising in fraud, business crime and general criminal work of all types.
-For more information about our expertise in insider dealing and market abuse cases, visit our FSA enforcement and investigation page or call us on 0207 353 6000.
+For more information about our expertise in insider dealing and market abuse cases, call us on 0207 353 6000.